 The Population Health Management Program is a partnership between LSU Health Sciences Center School of Medicine, School of Public Health, and AmeriHealth Caritas Louisiana.
-It was created to introduce LSU Health Sciences Center medical students and residents to Medicaid managed care and the concept of population health management.
-Upon completion of the rotation, participants will have a broad understanding of managed care operations and will be better suited to practice in collaboration with others to improve healthcare outcomes.
+The rotation introduces LSU Health Sciences Center medical students and residents to Medicaid managed care and the concept of population health management.
+It also is a pathway for participants to learn about and be engaged in developing population health strategies to reduce cost, improve quality, and eliminate inequities.
+Upon completion of the rotation, participants will have a broad understanding of managed care operations, population health improvement concepts, and will be better suited to practice in collaboration with others to improve healthcare outcomes.

 - Integrated Health Care Management

 - Quality / HEDIS

 - Health Equity